coin-or/MibS/input.md

 ```
 To solve with defult parameters, invoke MibS with
 ```
-mibs -Alps_instance generalExample.mps
+mibs -instance generalExample.mps
 ```
 Note that if the auiliary file has the same name as the MPS/LP file (but with the `aux` extension,
 it is not necessary to specify the name of the auxiliary file.

-For this example, the optimal solution should be: `x = 6, y = 5`
+For this example, the optimal solution should be: `C0 = 6, C1 = 5`

 ### The Auxiliary File (Legacy Index-based)